 MEET THE KAMLOOPS BLAZERS' OWNERS

 In addition to being a co-owner of the Kamloops Blazers Hockey Club, Tom was introduced as the owner of the Dallas Stars of the National Hockey League on November 21, 2011.
-Tom serves as Owner & Governor of both the Blazers and the Stars.
+Tom took over ownership of the American Hockey League's Texas Stars and the operations of their home rink, the Cedar Park Center, on December 17, 2014.
+Tom is the Owner & Governor of both the Kamloops Blazers and the Dallas Stars.

 An active member of the community, Gaglardi founded the Sandman Harvest Foundation which has raised over $1 million for disadvantaged and medically challenged children living in the Okanagan Valley of British Columbia.
 He also serves as trustee for the PA and JM Gaglardi Senior Citizens Society, a non-profit society providing housing for seniors in Kamloops, BC and serves on the board of St. George's School in Vancouver.
 He founded the Josh Dyck Foundation to assist Josh with his recovery from an auto accident in October 2006, which left him paralyzed and confined to a wheelchair.